-As an authorized dealer for HPC Fire and The Outdoor Plus (TOP), we supply both Torpedo Burners and Bullet Burners.
-Both lines use patented nozzle jet technology to create a taller, more dramatic flame than a traditional ring burner.
-Many customers ask the same question: Which is better for my fire pit project?
+As an authorized dealer for both HPC Fire (HPC) and The Outdoor Plus (TOP), we work closely with two of the leading manufacturers of nozzle-based fire pit burners.
+Their Torpedo and Bullet burner lines use patented nozzle jet technology to create taller, more dynamic flames than traditional burners.
+A common question we hear from customers is simple: which one is right for my fire pit?

-This guide explains the engineering differences, cost factors, and specific applications for each to help you choose the right high-performance “engine” for your outdoor space.
+This guide breaks down the engineering differences, cost considerations, and real-world applications of each system to help you choose the right high-performance “engine” for your outdoor fire feature.

 Quick Comparison Summary